Sydney Discovery – 5 Day Adventure

 How your trip is “Eco-friendly”

 REDUCING WASTE: We give you your own water bottle and cloth shopping bag to eliminate the need for disposable bottles and plastic bags.
 By reducing our need for plastic bags and bottles, we avoid having these things go into landfills or into the tummies of our native animals.
-For more information on how we donate to The Turtle Rehabilitation Centre and other environmental groups, see Philanthropy and Partnerships.
+For more information on the community groups to which we donate, see Philanthropy and Partnerships.

 CARBON OFFSETTING: We calculate the total carbon footprint of your trip.
 Then we pay Sustainable Travel International (STI) to offset your emissions by investing in environmental and community-based projects.
+In 2016, we offset 68.53 metric tons of carbon dioxide (CO2) emissions!
 For more information about our carbon offsetting, see 10 Reasons Why We’re Eco.

 How your trip is safety-oriented

 RISK ASSESSMENT: We have a complete Crisis Management Plan, we assess risks of the tour and are happy to complete a risk assessment for you upon request.
 In addition, students are given a safety briefing during orientation, along with a card with emergency numbers, accommodation addresses and phone numbers.

-GUIDES AND SAFETY: Small World Journeys’ guides hold current Senior First Aid and CPR certificates, along with government-issued Driver’s Authority and Working With Children cards (also known as a Blue Card).
+GUIDES AND SAFETY: Small World Journeys’ guides hold current Senior First Aid and CPR certificates, along with government-issued Driver’s Authority and Working With Children cards.
 For more information on our guides, see The Small World Journeys Team.

 "This trip covered our core subject areas—social/cultural, biological/environmental, historical—and more.
 Small World Journeys overdelivered and were very well organized.
 I feel we didn’t just receive great service but made great friends."